luisfbcudj94/AppointmentScheduler/README.md

 This report details the implementation of the appointment scheduling system for an entity.
 The solution consists of a REST API developed in .NET and a web application in Angular.
 The API handles appointment management, user authentication, and branch management, while the web application allows users to interact with the system to book and manage appointments.

+## Application Overview

+The appointment scheduling application includes a predefined set of data for locations, users, and roles, allowing for an effective initial setup of the system.
+In the API, you can see the creation of users and the assignment of roles, highlighting two main roles: **User** and **Admin**.
+A user with the **User** role can create up to five appointments per day and can only view their own scheduled appointments.
+On the other hand, a user with the **Admin** role has full access to view all appointments of all users and make necessary modifications.
+The application implements a robust authentication and authorization system using JWT to ensure secure access and data management.

 ## Solution Structure